The Princess Diaries (film): Critical response

-The Princess Diaries earned mixed reviews from film critics upon release.
-Review aggregator Rotten Tomatoes reports that 49% of 117 critics surveyed reviewed the film positively, with an average rating of 5.30/10.
-The website's critical consensus reads, "A charming, if familiar, makeover movie for young teenage girls."
+The Princess Diaries received mixed reviews from film critics upon release.
+Review aggregator Rotten Tomatoes reports that 49% of 118 critics surveyed reviewed the film positively, with an average rating of 5.3/10.
+The website's critical consensus reads, "A charming, if familiar, makeover movie for young teenage girls".
 Metacritic assigned the film a weighted score of 52 based on 27 reviews, indicating "Mixed or average reviews".
-Ed Park, writing for The Village Voice, reviewed the film as "a modest, enjoyable fairy tale that easily outcharms its animated stablemates of the past decade", continuing, "The movie hits its timeworn marks with grace and wit, thanks to game gamine Hathaway and an effortlessly regal Andrews."
-Calling The Princess Diaries "an ideal family film", Kevin Thomas of the Los Angeles Times commended Marshall's ability to "mak[e] make-believe seem real" while describing Wendkos' screenplay as "skillfully adapted" and praising Andrews' performance.
-Awarding the film a B+, Entertainment Weekly film critic Lisa Schwarzbaum wrote that Marshall "directs Gina Wendkos' girl-wise script ... with avuncular affection and, by his standards, a minimum of court jestering, and he encourages moments of appropriate delirium among his large cast", highlighting Andrews and Oh's contributions and dubbing it a "charming ... production" that "gets the duckling-to-swan ambivalence just right".
+Ed Park, writing for The Village Voice, reviewed the film as "a modest, enjoyable fairy tale that easily outcharms its animated stablemates of the past decade", the success of which he attributed to Hathaway and Andrews' performances.
+Calling The Princess Diaries "an ideal family film", Kevin Thomas of the Los Angeles Times commended Marshall's ability to "mak[e] make-believe seem real" while describing Wendkos' screenplay as "skillfully adapted" and praising Andrews's performance.
+Film critic Lisa Schwarzbaum commended Marshall for directing the film and its large cast "with avuncular affection and, by his standards, a minimum of court jestering", highlighting Andrews and Oh's contributions.